Skip to content

 To pause or resume the local video stream, use the method Call.pauseVideo() or Call.resumeVideo()

-The call listeners will be notified of pause and resume events via the callback methods VideoCallListener.onVideoTrackPaused().
-Based on these events it's for example appropriate to update the UI with a pause indicator, and subsequently remove such pause indicator.
+Call listeners are notified of pause and resume events via VideoCallListener.onVideoTrackPaused() and related callbacks.
+Use these events to update the UI with a pause indicator and then remove it when resumed.

 override fun onVideoTrackPaused(call: Call) {